michaelrbock/ctci-solutions/README.md

 My solutions to *Cracking the Coding Interview* problems.

-Organized by chapter and including both my solutions written on paper and then corrected on the computer.
+Organized by chapter and including both my solutions written on paper (without corrections) and then the solution corrected on the computer.

 ####Table of Contents
 * Chapter 1